sourabhms66/Tourism_Revenue/README.md

 These problems focus on identifying visitor patterns, growth trends, and providing recommendations based on the data.

 ### Datasets:
-The datasets used in this project are stored in two folders:
+The datasets used in this project are in the repository:

 domestic_visitors: Contains CSV files for domestic visitor data (2016-2019).
 foreign_visitors: Contains CSV files for foreign visitor data (2016-2019).
-After merging the CSV files in both folders, two new files are generated:
+After merging the CSV files both the categories, two new files are generated:

 domestic_visitors.csv
 foreign_visitors.csv